Sebazzo designed by Bunch11 November,2013

 Constructed from Gridnik – a product of early electric typewriters and based on ‘logic, rationality and a strict adherence to a grid with a humanist dimension’ – the logotype’s uppercase sans-serif letterforms, 45-degree corners, monoline weight, structure and geometry, as well as its compounded nature, all point towards a straightforward and confident technological efficiency and neatly reference the designers that make up the studio.
 The characters are well spaced, balanced by a central A and executed with a single black ink print treatment that provides a distinctive contrast to the more expressive and tactile sensibilities of the stationery.

-The diagonal cut of the bright and pastel boards that make up the business cards create a striking but restrained dual tone and subtle dynamic aesthetic that feels like a simple but effective distillation of a two-man studio which compliments the ideation of the name and neatly splits the logotype into its two constituent parts.
+The diagonal cut of the bright and pastel boards that make up the business cards create a striking but restrained dual tone and subtle dynamic aesthetic that feels like a simple but effective distillation of a two-man studio which complements the ideation of the name and neatly splits the logotype into its two constituent parts.
 These are neatly unified by the tactile and crafted qualities of their paper marquetry construction.

 It is great to see such a process making its way into the communicate realm of identity design.
 As a craft it has been around for some time but the multicoloured profile this provides the business cards within a technological context appears contemporary, creative and communicative.